ConorWright/gitops-istio-demo/README.md

 `helm install -n argocd argo-cd charts/argo-cd/`

-Ignore the warnings, this will be fixed in a future version of helm.
+**NOTE:** Ignore the warnings, this will be fixed in a future version of helm.

 ## Access the UI